Click here to visit our sponsor Pit Stop Boss (Banner)

 Consequently, even before the first practice session of 2005, Ferrari was already regarded as the 'bad guy'.

 At the launch of the F2005, Ross Brawn described the car as the best the team had ever created.
-Based on the evidence of the preceding season, who were we to doubt him?
+Based on the evidence of the preceding season, who would doubt him?

 With the benefit of hindsight it would be easy to suggest that in future Ross avoids superlatives, however, perhaps the Englishman wasn't so wrong.
 The F2005 car was a fantastic car, trouble is, the McLaren, Renault, and to a lesser extent Toyota, were better.